Introduction

 }

-When we load "main_scene" in the cob file, we automatically load all the child nodes recursively.
-The second argument is a closure where we can use loaded_scene similar to commands along with extension methods provided by cobweb.
+When we load "main_scene" from the cob file, we automatically load all the child nodes recursively.
+The second argument is a closure where we can use scene_handle, which is similar to commands and has extension methods provided by cobweb.

 Inside the closure we call get(cell::text) which is basically a path syntax to go straight to the text node.
 It also possible to call edit on "cell" then call update_text inside the resulting closure.